 This morning I didn’t feel like doing anything.
-It’s a combination of exhaustion from a few days of hard work and preparation for our upcoming Think Better, Live Better 2019 conference, and a lack of sleep with a sick 4-year-old in the house.
+It’s a combination of exhaustion from a few days of hard work and preparation for a group coaching event we’re hosting for our Getting Back to Happy Course students, and a lack of sleep with a sick 7-year-old in the house.

 I couldn’t motivate myself to do anything important, which is a rare occurrence for me.
 I just felt completely drained.
 I started overthinking things and doubting myself, and wondering whether anything I do is worthwhile.